TacoDelPaco/bridgex-modified/README.md

 - Run `sudo systemctl disable bluetooth` and `sudo reboot`

 As noted in the [Bleno](https://github.com/abandonware/bleno?tab=readme-ov-file#linux) README.
-After rebooting, BridgeX seems to re-enable Bluetooth but the error stopped occuring 🤷.
-Also, sometimes you don't need to reboot - only if you're noticing the Noble scanner to unendingly loop or obviously the segfault mentioned prior.
+After rebooting, BridgeX seems to re-enable Bluetooth but the error stopped occuring 🤷

+Also, sometimes you don't need to reboot - only if you're noticing the Noble scanner to unendingly loop in which case you can simply run `sudo systemctl stop xyo-bridge; sudo systemctl stop bluetooth; sudo systemctl start xyo-bridge` and wait a few minutes then run `sudo systemctl start bluetooth`

 ## NVM / sudo / sudoless